Does capitalism need a radical redesign to become more inclusive?

 - What opportunities exist for companies to unlock latent potential in their operations by thinking more radically about complex problems in their ecosystem?

 These are among some of the biggest creative challenges corporations face as they strive to make good on the new capitalism promise.
 We have our work cut out for us.
 Excitingly, there are many courageous companies and leaders experimenting with solutions to these questions—including those featured in Fast Company’s The New Capitalism series.
 These examples and others make me optimistic that we will rise to the occasion.
-I hope 2020 sees more follow suit to help design better businesses that meet this century’s needs.
+I hope 2020 sees more companies and leaders follow suit to help design better businesses that meet this century’s needs.

-Nina Montgomery is a designer at IDEO and a PhD candidate at the University of Oxford where she studies business and systems change.
+Nina Montgomery is a designer at Ideo and a PhD candidate at the University of Oxford, where she studies business and systems change.
 Her books Perspectives on Purpose: Leading Voices on Building Brands and Businesses for the Twenty-First Century and Perspectives on Impact: Leading Voices on Making Systemic Change in the Twenty-First Century were published earlier this year.